 In the interest of promoting college access and providing admission decisions in a timely fashion, WMU uses self-reported test scores for the initial admission decision and scholarship awarding process.
 All first-year students as well as transfer students with fewer than 24 transferable credit hours, will be required to self-report their test score(s) on the admissions application.
 Applicants are able to update their self-reported scores via a form available in the Gold Gateway.

 Scores must be self-reported by admission and scholarship deadlines in order to be considered.
 Review deadlines and other important dates.

-Once admitted, students who decide to enroll at WMU must provide official test scores prior to new student orientation.
-Students who do not provide official test scores will have a hold placed on their account that will prevent future semester course registration.
+Once admitted, students who decide to enroll at WMU must provide official test scores; we encourage these to be submitted prior to new student orientation.
+Students who do not provide official test scores before beginning classes will have a hold placed on their account that will prevent future semester course registration.